Vibe Coding: Why Your AI-Built App Has No User

 Here's the sequence that actually works:

-Sketch the simplest possible version that would meaningfully improve their situation.
+- Sketch the simplest possible version that would meaningfully improve their situation.
+That could be a wireframe, Figma, or even slide deck.
+Low fidelity is fine.

-This isn't slower.
-It's faster.
-Because you're not wasting three months building features for a market that doesn't exist.
+It may seem slower than your previous process, but it should be faster.
+You're not wasting three months building features for a market that doesn't exist.

-Cursor and Replit are brilliant when you know what you're building.
-They let you move from validated concept to testable prototype in days instead of months.
-They remove the technical friction so you can focus on the hard part: figuring out what people actually want.
+Vibe coding tools are brilliant when you know what you're building.
+They let you move from validated concept to testable prototype in days instead of months with minimal technical friction.
+But they can’t validate your assumptions or find users on your behalf.
+That’s still your job, and it’s an important one.

-Vibe coding lets you ship fast.
-But shipping without validation just means you've built the wrong thing efficiently.
+Vibe coding lets you ship fast, but shipping without validation means you've likely built the wrong thing efficiently.
 Talk to real users before you write a single line of code.
-Use AI tools to build quickly once you know what you're building — not to skip the thinking.
+Use AI tools to build quickly once you know what you're building, not to skip the thinking entirely.

 Ready to turn your idea into a product users actually want?